How to Get a CSCS Card

 The different colour of CSCS card reflect the different roles that people play on construction sites, and each have different qualifying criteria from the trainee that must be enrolled on a course, to the manager that must have a level 5 NVQ or SVQ.

-Additionally, those on apprenticeships are not required to have passed the CITB test as they will do so along their course.
+• 2) Individuals on apprenticeships are not required to have passed the CITB test before receiving their CSCS card, as they will complete it as part of their apprenticeship programme.

 How do You Apply for a CSCS Card?